Collections for Charities and Donors

 If you are planning on using the Gift Aid scheme, it is strongly advisable that you read HMRC’s detailed guidance about Gift Aid.

-The rules on public collections are due to change in the next few years.
-The new provisions will cover all public charitable, philanthropic and benevolent collections as well as providing for the inclusion of direct debit solicitation in the charitable appeal definition.
-There are to be new definitions of a public place and regulations on door to door collections.
-NICVA has a dedicated Charity Law Reform page on nicva.org which has the latest developments in charity law reform and detailed briefing papers on the proposals to date.
+The rules on public collections were due to change with the introduction of the Charities Act (NI) 2008 however that requires secondary legislation and there are no plans from DFC to bring that about.
+It had been expected that new provisions would've covered all public charitable, philanthropic and benevolent collections as well as providing for the inclusion of direct debit solicitation in the charitable appeal definition.
+There were to be new definitions of public place and regulations on door to door collections.

 For further information, please contact: